jeff-zucker/solid-file-client/README.md

     dist/node/solid-file-client.bundle.js      // for node scripts
     dist/windowo/solid-file-client.bundle.js   // for browser scripts
 ```
-You can also clone or fork the github repository if you know how.
+You can also clone or fork the github repository if wish.

 ## <a name="importing">Importing, invoking, and logging-in</a>